Skyepulse/Skyepulse/README.template.md

-> ✏️ These are selected by brandom among the the most recent images drawn by users and used as inputs in the live CNN visualizer above — updating in real time as people interact with it!
+> ✏️ These are selected by random among the the most recent images drawn by users and used as inputs in the live CNN visualizer above — updating in real time as people interact with it!

 ---